-And that is literally all you’re going to do.
+And that is all you’re going to do.
 Walk.
 And observe.
 Don’t be task-minded.
 Don’t take nature-based curriculum or props such as nature bingo or scavenger hunt printouts with you.
 Leave your goals behind.
 Keep stress to a minimum and just bring some snacks and water and leave your plan behind.
 Don’t worry.
 The benefits are built-in.

 If your children have questions along the way, you can either answer (if you can) or teach your children to trust their own instincts and observations as scientists do.
 Ask them to make an educated guess and you can research the question.
 Just don’t make the walk into a chore for them with too many lessons and instruction.
-And try to not to whip out your phone to Google the answer.
-Yes, technology is valuable BUT this is sacred time for tuning out of screens and tuning into nature.
+And try not to whip out your phone to Google the answer.
+Yes, technology is valuable BUT this is a sacred time for tuning out of screens and tuning into nature.
 The phone will inevitably become a distraction, and it also sends the children a message that technology has all of the answers.

-After your kids have been able to take the lead, and get their sillies out, tell them it’s time to tune into their superpowers-- their senses.
-The nature in our neighborhoods or neighborhood parks is bursting with sensory information ready to be take in.
+After your kids have been able to take the lead, and get their sillies out, tell them it’s time to tune into their superpowers—their senses.
+The nature in our neighborhoods or neighborhood parks is bursting with sensory information ready to be taken in.
 They may hear the chirp of a sparrow for the first time and be able to differentiate it from the rasp of a starling.
 Or maybe they “discover” the favored pollination spot of the neighborhood bees.

 If you want to get deeper into the senses, you might want to find a quiet place in nature to explore mindfulness or a nature meditation with your kids.
-Mindfulness is when you tune into your surroundings, becoming fully present to the world around you.
+Mindfulness is when you tune into your surroundings, becoming fully present in the world around you.
 For kids, practicing mindfulness at an early age can lead to improved executive functioning skills, attention, emotional regulation, organizational abilities, and more.
-Studies show that being aware of what is taking place in the present directly enhances wellbeing.
+Studies show that being aware of what is taking place in the present directly enhances well-being.
 Experts also say that practicing mindfulness can enhance our self-understanding, reduce stress and improve mental health.
 A few benefits we could all use!

 So enjoy your nature walk together with no pressure and no expectations.
 Just be open to what flies or buzzes by and be prepared to never quite see the outdoors the same way again.